Sustainable School Health Programs

 1. Build Support

 Having a team is essential to implementing successful and sustainable change.
-In the Whole School, Whole Community Whole Child (WSCC) model, a student-centered framework that emphasizes community support for healthy schools, the CDC recommends including representation from 10 components in your School Health Advisory Council.
+We recommend including representation from all 10 components of the Whole School, Whole Community Whole Child (WSCC) model in your team.
+The WSCC model is a student-centered framework that emphasizes community support for healthy schools.

-While Louisiana law requires school districts to create a district-level school health advisory committee, Well-Ahead Louisiana helps makes it easy.
-The School Health Advisory Councils (SHAC) is responsible for advising the school board on physical activity for students, physical and health education, nutrition and overall student health.
+While Louisiana law requires school districts to create a district-level health advisory council, Well-Ahead Louisiana helps make it easy.
+The District Health Advisory Council (DHAC) is responsible for advising the school board on physical activity for students, physical and health education, nutrition and overall student health.
 The council should include parents of students and individuals representing the community.
-We support SHACs with resources and educational opportunities, so they can create a culture of health and wellness in their schools and districts.
+We support DHACs with resources and educational opportunities, so they can create a culture of health and wellness in their schools and districts.

 In addition, every Louisiana school should form a wellness committee to ensure a healthy school environment for all.
 A school wellness committee is an action-oriented advisory group that focuses on the health and well-being of students, staff and families in a school community.
 The school wellness committee implements the district wellness policy and leads other health-related initiatives.